vt-d/GPT3-Discord-RP-Bot/README.md

 !stop
 !reset
 !rp (text)
-!character (name of character you want to rp with)
+!botname (name of character you want to rp with, default is "AI") !username (your character, default is "Human"
 ```